TaxFoundation/data/income-tax-rates/README.md

 # US Federal Income Tax Rates from 1862 to 2014

 These data summarize federal marginal income tax rates for US individuals and households beginning in 1862.
 Dollar amounts listed in `incomeBracket` are in nominal dollars.
-These rates combine normal and surtax rates where applicable, and do not factor in exemptions.
+These rates combine normal and surtax rates where applicable.
+These rates are not effective rates, i.e. they are not adjusted to account for exemptions.

 ## Explanation of Data